justinhyu6/porostats-showcase/README.md

 ## What makes this different from other stat websites

-- **ML winrate model** — derives in-game features from match data and trains a model using PyTorch.
-Instead of relying on intuition, you can measure in-game events with actual metrics.
+- **ML winrate model** — derives in-game features from match data and trains a winrate model using PyTorch.
+Currently this model is being used while reviewing games or quantifying item impact.
 - **VOD reviewer** — a replay tool that overlays your winrate graph directly onto your game timeline.

 ---